Source Protection Committee to meet on April 19, 2017

-The next meeting of the Ausable Bayfield Maitland Valley Drinking Water Source Protection Committee (SPC) is scheduled for Wednesday, April 19, 2017.
+The next meeting of the Ausable Bayfield Maitland Valley Drinking Water Source Protection Committee (SPC) is to take place on Wednesday, April 19, 2017 at the White Carnation Hall, 79867 Parr Line, Holmesville, at 9:30 a.m. to 2 p.m.

 The Ausable Bayfield Maitland Valley Drinking Water Source Protection Committee (SPC) is made up of 15 voting members plus the Chairperson.
 There are also non-voting liaison members from public health, source protection authorities, and the Ontario Ministry of the Environment and Climate Change.